ForbesLindesay/authentication/docs/github.md

 ```

 Returns `true` if the user clicked "Cancel" at some point in the login process
-and google redirected them back to your app.
+and gitHub redirected them back to your app.
 You should probably return the user
 to the login page at this point, instead of displaying an error.

 ### redirectToProvider